 3 Jojoba Oil – Suitable for all skin types

-Jojoba is full of nutrients like Vitamin E and B, as well as antioxidants and minerals like chromium, copper, and zinc.
+Jojoba is full of nutrients like vitamins E and B, as well as antioxidants and minerals like chromium, copper, and zinc.
 It has the highest level of antioxidants and nutrients.

 4 Flaxseed Oil – Suitable for oily skin/clogged pores skin